Fever in children

 - floppiness or drowsiness

-If your child seems to be otherwise well, for example, if they're playing and attentive, it’s less likely they're seriously ill.
+Other than having a high temperature, if your child seems to be well, for example, if they're playing and attentive, it’s less likely they're seriously ill.

 How to assess if your child is unwell